DavidHarper/waybackup/README.md

 ## Supported filesystems

-**waybackup** requires both the source and reference/target filesystems to support user and group ownership, user/group/other permissions and the ability to create hard links.
+**waybackup** requires both the source and reference/target filesystems to support user and group ownership, user/group/other permissions and hard links.
 Commonly-used Linux filesystem types such as ext3, ext4 and XFS meet these requirements.
 Most Windows filesystems do not.
 If you plan to use an external USB-connected hard disk as a reference/target device, you must re-format it as a supported filesystem.

 ## Optional arguments